Prajwalmj/Embedded_fitness_challenge/README.md

 ## Installation/Use

 This project was created in Visual Studio Code.
-While creating a new project, choose board name as **ST STM32F4DISCOVERY**, framework as Mbed.
+While creating a new project, choose board name as **ST STM32F4DISCOVERY**, framework as **Mbed**.
 Only the files in **src** folder is needed.

 ## Protocols, Libraries and Peripherals

 LIS3DSH library for Mbed framework is used.
-To receive data from the accelerometer, SPI serial communication protocol is used.
-Timers are used in Counting mode, the timer limit has to be changed accordingly if you want to increase the repetitions in each exercise.
+To receive data from the accelerometer, **SPI** serial communication protocol is used. **Timers** are used in Counting mode, the timer limit has to be changed accordingly if you want to increase the repetitions in each exercise.